 Tripper’s Reach and Engagement

-The organic search traffic increased by 8% in 2016 (compared to the previous year) and is currently the second source of traffic (at 19%).
+The organic search traffic increased by 8% in 2016 (compared to the previous year) and is currently the second source of traffic.

-Tripper has a loyal readership with a returning rate of more than 16%.
+Tripper has a loyal readership with a returning rate of more than 16% and a below-the-average bounce rate (under 40%), as a result of strategic SEO and engaging content.

 — Lisboa (@CamaraLisboa) January 1, 2017